alessandrokr/FivemJumpscare/README.md

 ```refresh``` and after that
 ```ensure jumpscare```
 # ATTENTION:
-This is still under development and will be fully released on August 5th 2023.
-Until there some features might not work properly but it should do the basic work.
+This is still under development and could contain bugs.
-Also before using read the Usage on top.